-|3.1||The Management Board and Supervisory Board cooperate closely to the benefit of the enterprise.
+|3.1||The Management Board and Supervisory Board cooperate closely to the benefit of the company.|

-|3.2||The Management Board coordinates the enterprise's strategic approach with the Supervisory Board and discusses the current state of strategy implementation with the Supervisory Board at regular intervals.|
+|3.2||The Management Board coordinates the company’s strategic approach with the Supervisory Board and discusses the current state of strategy implementation with the Supervisory Board at regular intervals.|

-|3.4||Informing the Supervisory Board is the responsibility of the Management Board.
+|3.4||The Management Board is responsible for keeping the Supervisory Board informed.
 Nevertheless, the Supervisory Board must itself ensure that it obtains sufficient information.
-To this end, the Supervisory Board shall specify the Management Board’s information and reporting obligations in detail.
+The Supervisory Board shall therefore specify the Management Board’s information and reporting duties in greater detail.

-|3.5||Good corporate governance requires an open discussion between the Management Board and Supervisory Board as well as among the members within the Management Board and the Supervisory Board.
-For this, the comprehensive observance of confidentiality is of paramount importance.
+|3.5||Good corporate governance requires an open dialogue between the Management Board and Supervisory Board as well as between the members of these individual Boards.
+Comprehensive observance of confidentiality is of paramount importance in this regard.

-|3.6||In Supervisory Boards with codetermination, representatives of the shareholders and of the employees can prepare the Supervisory Board meetings separately, possibly with members of the Management Board.
+|3.6||In Supervisory Boards governed by co-determination, shareholder representatives and employee representatives can prepare Supervisory Board meetings separately, involving members of the Management Board, if needed.

 If necessary, the Supervisory Board shall meet without the Management Board.

-|3.7||In the event of a takeover offer, the Management Board and Supervisory Board of the target company must submit a statement of their reasoned position so that the shareholders can make an informed decision on the offer.
+|3.7||In the event of a takeover offer, the Management Board and Supervisory Board of the target corporation must issue a statement of their reasoned position, enabling the shareholders to make an informed decision on the offer.

 |3.8||The members of the Management Board and Supervisory Board comply with the rules of proper corporate management.
-If they violate the due care and diligence of a prudent and conscientious Managing Director or Supervisory Board member, they are liable to the company for damages.
-In the case of business decisions an infringement of duty is not present if the member of the Management Board or Supervisory Board could reasonably believe, based on appropriate information, that he/she was acting in the best interest of the company (Business Judgment Rule).
+If they violate the duty of due care and diligence of a prudent and conscientious manager or Supervisory Board member, they will be held liable to the corporation for damages.
+However, a business decision is not regarded as a violation of duty if the member of the Management Board or Supervisory Board could reasonably presume that he or she was acting on an informed basis in the best interests of the corporation (business judgement rule).

-|3.9||Extending loans from the enterprise to members of the Management and Supervisory Boards or their relatives requires the approval of the Supervisory Board.|
+|3.9||Extending loans from the company to members of the Management Board or Supervisory Board or their relatives requires the approval of the Supervisory Board.|

-|3.10||The Management Board and Supervisory Board shall report each year on Corporate Governance (Corporate Governance Report) and publish this report in connection with the statement on Corporate Governance.
-Comments should also be provided on the Code’s suggestions.
-The company shall keep previous declarations of conformity with the Code available for viewing on its website for five years.|
+|3.10||The Management Board and Supervisory Board shall report annually on Corporate Governance (Corporate Governance Report), and shall publish this report in connection with the Corporate Governance Statement.
+Comments should be provided on the suggestions made in the Code.
+The corporation shall keep previous Declarations of Conformity with the Code available on its website for a period of five years.|